A Context-Contrastive Inference Approach To Partial Diacritization: Behavioral Experiment on Partial Diacritization

 \subsection{Findings}

-\cref{fig:human-eval} illustrates the aggregated self-reported reading comprehension scores, normalized by the score of the no diacritization (Zero) mode, for each diacritization mode.
+\cref{fig:human-eval} illustrates the per-mode average self-reported reading comprehension scores, normalized by the score of the no diacritization (Zero) mode.
 The results indicate that Full diacritization hinders reading accuracy when participants are provided with a limited amount of time to read the text, aligning with findings discussed in \cref{sec:motivation}.
-Moreover, the Partial diacritization mode sometimes enhances reading comprehension performance compared to the Zero mode, as it can help resolve ambiguities in the text.
+In contrast, the Partial diacritization mode sometimes enhances reading comprehension performance compared to the Zero mode.